 1. Write in the First Person

 The first person is when you use words like “I”, “me”, and “my”.
-I would hope that you wouldn’t describe yourself in the third person in an interview, so don’t do it in your LinkedIn summary either.
+I hope you wouldn’t describe yourself in the third person in an interview, so don’t do it in your LinkedIn summary either.

 2. Don’t Make it Too Long

 You have 2,000 characters to use in this section, but that doesn’t mean you need to use all of them.
-Three paragraphs are plenty, especially since as a student you don’t have decades of job experience to summarize
+Three paragraphs are plenty, especially since as a student you don’t have decades of job experience to summarize.

 3. Use White Space

 You may not have noticed it consciously, but this article uses lots of white space.
 None of the paragraphs are more than a few sentences long.
 This makes the article much easier to read (especially if you’re on a mobile device).
 You should follow the same principle when writing your LinkedIn summary.